SOCC Aluminium Alkyls Facility, Al Jubail, Saudi Arabia

 Demand for the product in the region is currently being met through the imports from Albemarle facilities in North America, Europe and Asia.
 Demand has been growing due to the increase in petrochemical production in the region.

 The new SOCC Al-Jubail organometallic facility meets the demand for TEAL from the Gulf Cooperation Council (GCC) Countries and serves the Middle East region.

 It reduces the necessity for long supply chains and improves the supply of the cocatalyst product.
 The Middle East market is expected to become the world's largest cocatalyst consumer in 2014.

 Marketing commentary for SABIC and Albemarle

 SABIC is one of the largest petrochemical companies in the world.
 It is considered to be a market leader in the manufacturing of polypropylene, polyethylene, thermoplastics, methanol, glycols and fertilisers.

 Albemarle is also considered to be a market leader in producing and marketing organometallics compounds, used for synthesis of chemicals and production of polyolefins.
-The company expects that the Jubail plant will increase its global footprint.
+The Jubail plant increases the company's global footprint.